How it works?

 SEO

-Meta tags, structured data, crawlability, mobile friendliness, and link quality.
+Meta tags, structured data, mobile compatibility.

 Composite Score Calculation